ryanrolds/blog/content/posts/essentials_of_logging.md

-# Logging, it's mission critical
+# Visibility is Mission Critical
-<div id="published-at">2019-02-11T00:32:42Z</div>
+<div id="published-at">2019-02-12T00:26:27Z</div>

-When building services, one of the earliest developer ergonomics improvement is logging.
+When building services, one of the best developer ergonomics improvements is logging.
 The value of well-structured logs cannot be understated.
 Quality logs make issue investigation, exploration, and iterative system improvements much easier.
 Without logs, it's pretty much impossible to reason about what your service is doing or has done.

 ## Essentials

 Logs are journals that services keep about what it's doing.
-On the first cut, a developer usually writes unstructured text to [STDOUT & STDERR](https://en.wikipedia.org/wiki/Standard_streams).
-After a while, a logging library is introduced to the project and slowly the writes to STDOUT/STDERR are replaced with calls to the logging library.
+On the first cut, a developer usually writes unstructured text to [stdout & stderr](https://en.wikipedia.org/wiki/Standard_streams) or a file.
+After a while, a logging library is introduced to the project and slowly the writes to stdout/stderr are replaced with calls to the logging library.
 Save yourself the time and use a logging library from the start.

 The contents of the log vary depending on the purpose of the log.
 It's not uncommon for services to keep multiple logs, writing them out to different files or a centralized logging system.
-Start-up details (listening on a port, DB connection status, values of crucial environment variables), errors, stack traces, scheduled tasks, etc... go in the service log.
+Start-up details (ports, DB connection status, values of crucial environment variables), errors, stack traces, scheduled tasks, etc... go in the service log.
 Requests can go in the service log, but most services write them to a separate file.
 Writing slow performance information (slow operations, queries, requests) is also common.

 What entries are written into the log is often configurable.
 The configuration varies depending on the environment (dev, testing, staging, production, etc...).
 A person working in their development environment wants to see detailed information relevant to their current task.
 However, someone investigating a problem in production is looking mostly for errors.
 To support the various use cases logging libraries provide a way of specifying a severity level.
 A minimum severity level can be set, and only entrie of that level or higher are written to the logs.

 Another key feature of logging libraries is tagging additional context information to the log entry.
 It's common to include time, hostname, PID (process id), environment, and more.
 Different kinds of logs will include different contextual details.
 Fi

 Logging libraries also support writing entries in one or more formats.
-When writing to STDOUT, the format should be human-readable (possibly with color).
+When writing to stdout, the format should be human-readable (possibly with color).
 However, when writing to a central logging system the format should be structured for indexing of key details/tags.

-Below are logs from a project written in Go using Logrus.
-Note the level, time, message, and tag (port).
-These logs are written to STDOUT and are intended to be human-readable.
+Below are logs from a project written in Go using [Logrus](https://github.com/sirupsen/logrus).
+Note the level, seconds from start, message, and tag (port).
+These logs are written to stdout and are intended to be human-readable.

 ```
 INFO[0000] Starting...